History of Carnaval in Rio

-Even Emperors took part in the fun.
-There's a curious record of a woman being arrested in 1855 for throwing a lime at Dom Pedro I's escorts.
-Authorities frowned upon the lack of restraints of Entrudo fun, and eventually it was outlawed.
-People got carried away, including children, who played pranks on parents
+There is a curious record of a woman arrested in 1855 for throwing a water lime at Dom Pedro I's escorts.
+As a young boy he was also allegedly reprimanded once for squirting the wrong person.
+Authorities frowned upon the lack of restraints on Entrudo fun, and eventually, it was outlawed.
+People got carried away, including children, who played pranks on their parents.

 Carnaval in the XIX Century

 Cordão Carnavalesco is a concept that got its start in 1870.
-There were characters like queens, kings, witches, peasants and dancers, and they performed according to the costumes they were wearing.
+There were characters like queens, kings, witches, peasants, and dancers, and they performed according to the costumes that they were wearing.

 There were also the Cordões de Velhos, where participants would wear huge papier-mâché masks and walk in an old man's gait.
 Ranchos Carnavalescos are a contribution of an immigrant from Bahia named Hilário Jovino da Silva.

-They started in 1872 as working class festivity.
-People would dress up in costumes and perform on the parade accompanied by an orchestra of strings, ganzás, flutes, and other instruments.
-They were more organized than the Cordões, and gained popularity around 1911.
-Street Carnaval was already a part of the city's culture.
+They started in 1872 as a working-class festivity.
+People would dress up in costumes and perform at the parade accompanied by an orchestra of strings, ganzás, flutes, and other instruments.
+They were more organized than the Cordões and gained popularity around 1911.
+Street Carnaval was already a part of the city culture.

-With the sponsorship of brewery Hanseática, the Ranchos started organized competitions.
-They became one of the main attractions of Rio de Janeiro's Carnival, together with the Great Societies.
-The parade already included a first-wing (abre alas), an orchestra, a male and female choir, and a couple of mestre sala and porta bandeira.
+With the sponsorship of the brewery Hanseática, the Ranchos started organizing competitions.
+They became one of the main attractions of Rio de Janeiro Carnival, together with the Great Societies.
+The parade included a first wing (abre-alas), an orchestra, a male and female choir, and a couple of porta-bandeira and mestre-sala.

-Corso was a novely intruduced in 1907 with a parade of cars along Av.
+Corso Carnavalesco was a novelty introduced in 1907 with a parade of cars along Av.
 Rio Branco (then named Av.
 Central).
-They were the granddaddys of today's sophisticated floats.
+They were the granddaddies of today's sophisticated floats.
 Revelers brought along streamers and paper confetti.
-Plus lança-perfume, a spray of highly inflamable cologne water that would give you a sort of a buzz.
-Enough to make some people pass out - evetually it was outlawed.
+Plus lança-perfume, a spray of highly inflammable cologne water that would give you a sort of a buzz.
+Enough to make some people pass out - eventually, it was outlawed.

-In the 30's this celebration became so popular that almost all car-owners in the city participated!
+In the 1930s this celebration became so popular that almost all car owners in the city participated!
 The parade started on Sunday in Botafogo and went all the way to Av.
 Central.
 This photo is attributed to Augusto Malta.

 Rio, Birthplace of Samba

-But the address that entered in history was Rua Visconde de Itaúna, 177.
-In her living room meetings were often entertained with live music played by talents like Pixinguinha and Donga (son of Tia Amelia).
-In the back lot of her house happened the samba, a term then used to denominate the ritual Candomble dance to drums and handclaps.
+The address that entered history was Rua Visconde de Itaúna, 177.
+In her living room, meetings featured live music played by talents like Pixinguinha and Donga (son of Tia Amelia).
+At the back lot of her house happened the samba, a term then used to denominate the ritual Candomblé dance to drums and handclaps.

 The cordões evolved into blocos de sujos, where everyone could join in plain clothes, and blocos de baianas.
-The curious detail was that these baianas were actually men dressed in white colonial clothes, and acted as security to the blocos.
+A curious detail was that these baianas were actually men dressed in white colonial attire, acting as security to the blocos.
 There was a percussion band and vocalist, with a women-only chorus of pastoras.

-The peak of these blocos was in the 30's and 40's.
+The peak of these blocos was in the 1930s and 1940s.
 Cacique de Ramos and Bafo da Onça are two of the most well-known.
-Today blocos still happen in Centro, and some attract as many as one million revelers.
-Carnaval in the streets of Rio is always free of charge.
+Blocos still happen in Centro, and some attract as many as one million revelers.
+Carnaval in the streets of Rio has always been free of charge.

-In the end of the 20's some organizers of blocos felt the need to evolve, and found inspiration in the ranchos that were somewhat more organized.
-The term escola de samba (samba school) is credited to Ismael Silva, from Estácio.
+At the end of the 1920s, some organizers of blocos felt the need to evolve and found inspiration in the ranchos which were somewhat more organized.
+The term ‘escola de samba’ (samba school) is credited to Ismael Silva, from Estácio.

-The samba gained more fluidity to be adapted to the evolution of the samba school.
-Mangueira, founded in 1928 is the first samba school.
-The nickname Estacao Primeira is because it is right at the first stop after train station Central do Brasil.
-Mangueira is one of the most beloved samba schools in Rio, the official colors: green and pink.
+The samba gained more fluidity to adapt to the evolution of the samba school.
+Mangueira, founded in 1928, is the first samba school.
+The nickname Estação Primeira is because it is right at the first stop after the train station Central do Brasil.
+Mangueira is one of the most beloved samba schools in Rio.
+The official colors are green and pink.

-In the 40's and 50's the samba schools consolidate their evolution cycle, with a theme, a theme song, costumes and floats.
-In 1959 Nelson de Andrade, then president of Salgueiro, invited artists Dirceu and Maria Louise Nery to design their parade featuring painter Debret as the theme.
+In the '40s and '50s, samba schools consolidate their evolution cycle with a theme, a theme song, costumes, and floats.
+In 1959 Nelson de Andrade, then president of Salgueiro invited artists Dirceu and Maria Louise Nery to design their parade featuring painter Debret as the theme.

-The Samba Parade started to become more popular, and in 1971 for the first time there was a time limit set to the parade of each samba school.
-The songs gain a faster beat, and in 1972 the first album with the theme song of samba schools was released.
+The Samba Parade started to become more popular, and in 1971 for the first time, there was a time limit set for the parade of each samba school.
+Songs gained a faster beat, and in 1972 the first album with the theme songs of samba schools was released.

-Today's Escolas de Samba are much more complex, and there are many wings and floats.
-Everything is described in detail at All About the Samba Parade.
-More tips about Carnival history at Carnival Balls, Banda de Ipanema, and Meet the Sambodrome.
-Check out the Carnival Dates and for our ideas and suggestions visit our Carnval Party Planner.
+Contemporary Escolas de Samba are much more complex, with many wings and floats.
+Learn in detail at All About the Samba Parade.
+More tips about Carnaval history at Carnaval Balls, Banda de Ipanema, and Meet the Sambodrome.
+Check out the Carnaval Dates, and put it all together with our Carnaval Party Planner.